mukesh-capsitech/rossanodan/content/posts/how-to-create-a--personal-photo-server.md

 sudo pip3 install docker-compose
 ```

-Since the architecture of the Raspberry Pi is different than the classic Ubuntu's, we need to install Docker Compose via `pip3`.
+Since the architecture of the Raspberry Pi is different than the classic Ubuntu's, I needed to install Docker Compose via `pip3`.

+## Declare the infrastructure

-Create a `yml` file to setup the Nextcloud service
+To setup Nextcloud I used a `yml` file `docker-compose.yml`

 ```
 version: '2'